A characteristic symptom of shoot blight is the bending of terminal growth into the shape of a shepherd’s crook. Photo by K. Peter.

 - If fire blight is to be pruned, use the "ugly stub" method by cutting branches between nodes and several inches away from the central leader or other branch union:

-- 2-year-old wood (and older) is more resistant to fire blight and can stop infection movement into the tree.
+- two-year-old wood (and older) is more resistant to fire blight and can stop infection movement into the tree.
 Since the bacteria can travel inside the tree well ahead of the visible infection (up to several feet), make cuts 8 - 12 inches below the last signs of browning, leaving 4 - 6 inch naked stub in 2-year-old or older wood.

 - A canker will form in the stub, which can be cut off with the canker during the next winter.